 Social Stress

 A child with autism may have difficulties communicating their wants or needs.
-When the parents are unable to determine their child’s needs, it can be frustrating for the child as well as themselves.
-Learning to understand and communicate with your child to best manage their behavior will take some time.
+When the parents cannot determine their childโs needs, it can be frustrating for the child and themselves.
+Learning how to understand and communicate with your child to manage their behavior best will take some time.
 Unfortunately, most of the general public is either unaware or uneducated about autism and can be quick to shame the parents when their child is acting out.
-Many blame it on poor parenting, wondering, “Can’t you control your child?”
-These negative social reactions can increase stress for the parents.
+Many blame it on poor parenting, wondering, โCanโt you control your child?โ These negative social reactions can increase stress for the parents.

-Another way to reduce stress is to make sure your child is receiving the help they need.
 When you know they are getting the best care, you can rest assured.
-And when one intervention does not work, don’t be discouraged to try another.
+And when one intervention does not work, donโt be discouraged to try another.